McTavishLab/physcraper/docs/mds/Tutorial.md

 The script `physcraper_run.py` wraps together linking the tree and alignment, blasting, aligning sequences, and inferring an updated tree.
-Detailed explanation of the inputs needed can be found at [PhyscraperRun](./PhyscraperRun.md).
+Detailed explanation of the inputs needed can be found at [running physcraper](https://physcraper.readthedocs.io/en/latest/physcraper_run.html).

 The blast search part of updating trees takes a long time (for example, this analysis took around 12 hours!).